-Complete the following steps to operate the Mini-Rupter Switch:
+Complete the following steps to operate a Mini-Rupter Switch:

 - STEP 1.
-Remove the padlock and open the switch-operating-shaft access cover. - STEP 2.
-Remove the folding switch-operating handle from its storage pocket behind the access cover.
-Unfold the handle until it is latched and slide it onto the hex switch-operating shaft.
-Note: the SWITCH POSITION indicator attached to the hex switch-operating shaft and that rests against a stop in either the Open or Closed position.
+Remove the padlock and open the switch's operating shaft access cover.
+See Figure 10. - STEP 2.
+Remove the folding switch operating handle from its storage pocket behind the access cover.
+See Figure 11.
+Unfold the handle and slide it onto the hex switch operating shaft.
+See Figure 12.

+Note: The switch-position indicator attached to the hex switch operating shaft rests against a stop in either the Open or Closed position.
 Arrows indicate the Switch Open or Switch Closed position.

 - STEP 3.
-Rotate the handle in the appropriate direction to open or close the switch, and check the SWITCH POSITION indicator to verify the switch is in the desired position. - STEP 4.
+Rotate the handle in the appropriate direction to open or close the switch and check the switch position indicator to verify the switch is in the desired position. - STEP 4.
 Follow the instructions in the "Opening and Closing the Doors" section on page 10 to open the enclosure doors.

-Figure 9.
+Figure 10.
 The access cover padlock.

-Figure 10.
+Figure 11.
 The access cover door is open.

-Figure 11.
+Figure 12.
 The switch operating handle installed.

 STEP 5.
-Check the physical position of the switch by using the viewing window provided in the switch-termination compartment.
-See Figure 12.
+Check the physical position of the switch using the viewing window provided in the switch-termination compartment.
+See Figure 13.

-WARNING
+⚠ WARNING

-Always confirm the Open/Close position of the Mini-Rupter Switch by visually observing the position of the switch blades.
+Always confirm the Open/Closed position of the Mini-Rupter Switch by visually observing the position of the switch blades.
 Failure to do so can result in personal injury.

 STEP 6.
-Remove and fold the switch-operating handle, and return the handle to its Storage position.
+Remove and fold the switch's operating handle and return the handle to its storage position.

 Then, close and padlock the access cover.